 Undergraduate Research Funding and Important Links

-Students should contact the USC Office of Undergraduate Research to learn about research funding opportunities at USC.
+Students should contact the UofSC Office of Undergraduate Research to learn about research funding opportunities at UofSC.
 In addition, Honors students should contact their Honors advisor for information about research funding through the South Carolina Honors College.
 Other funding sources can be found in the Grant Foundations list maintained by University of Michigan.